MemVerge/splash/README.md

   completes.

 ## Plugin Development
 Splash uses plugins to support different types of storage systems.
-User could develop their own storage plugins for the shuffle manager.
-User could use different types of storage system based on the usage of the file.
-For detail, please check our [design document](doc/Design.md).
+The user can develop their own storage plugins for the shuffle manager.
+The user can use different types of storage system based on the usage of the file.
+For details, please check our [design document](doc/Design.md).

 The Splash project is currently released with two default plugins:
-* the plugin for shared file system like NFS is implemented by:
+* the plugin for shared file systems like NFS is implemented by:
   `com.memverge.splash.shared.SharedFSFactory`
-* the plugin for Spark block manager with local disk storage is implemented by:
+* the plugin for the Spark block manager with local disk storage is implemented by:
   `org.apache.spark.shuffle.local.LocalStorageFactory`

-These plugins also serve as examples for developers to develop his/her own storage plugins.
+These plugins also serve as examples for developers to develop their own storage plugins.